Fuchsia Plant (Fuchsia hybrida) Care Indoors, Common Problems and Remedies

 Light Requirements

-Fuchsia grows best in bright light; a spot infront of a large window is ideal for this plant.
+Fuchsia hybrida thrives in bright indirect light; a spot infront of a large window is ideal for this plant.
 Keep it away from direct sunlight to avoid scorching.

-Where the light is too low, it will not bloom.
+Where the light is too low, the growth will be slowed and the plant will not bloom.
 Therefore, if the natural lighting is not adequate, you may instal a grow light to supplement it.
-Check out these full spectrum grow lights on Amazon.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and prevent leggy growth.